webplatform/docs/tutorials/canvas_notearsgame/index.md

    }
  }

-Though the API is now tear-free, adding sounds is currently the quickest way to crash your application.
-It's not uncommon for sounds to cut-out or take down the entire browser tab, so get your tissues ready.
+Although the API is now tear-free, adding sounds is currently the quickest way to crash your application.
+It's not uncommon for sounds to cut out or take down the entire browser tab.

+You can also play with the [http://strd6.com/space_demo/ full working game demo] online.

 ==Source Code==

-Here is the [http://strd6.com/space_demo/ full working game demo].
-You can download [http://strd6.com/wp-content/uploads/2010/12/space_demo.zip the source code as a zip], too.
+You can download [http://strd6.com/wp-content/uploads/2010/12/space_demo.zip the source code as a zip].

 ==Summary==